About the Inquiry

 - Land asset management

-The Committee has issued a call for written views.
-The deadline for submission is Wednesday 13 February 2019.
+The Committee issued a call for written views, which closed on Wednesday 13 February 2019.

 Read the Call for Written Views